iOSDevDirectory/Website/contributing.md

 1. Fork [this repository](https://github.com/daveverwer/iOSDevDirectory) on GitHub.
 2. Edit [sites.json](https://github.com/daveverwer/iOSDevDirectory/blob/master/sites.json) and add your site.
 See below for the details of the JSON format.
-3. Submit a pull request back to the original repository.
+3. Submit a pull request.

 Once the pull request is accepted and merged, this site will be re-generated and your link will magically appear!
 Thank you for wanting to contribute.